Electrical stimulation of the vagus nerve

 What is the vagus nerve?

-The vagus nerve is the longest cranial nerve, extending from the brain through the ear, neck, chest, and abdomen.
+The vagus nerve (vagus) is the longest cranial nerve that extends from the brain through the ear, neck, chest, and abdomen.
 It innervates vital organs: the heart, lungs, gastrointestinal tract, and spleen.
 Its length and functional connections make it a key player in the regulation of physiological homeostasis and immune responses.

 Role in the functioning of the autonomic nervous system

-The main function of the vagus is to regulate the autonomic nervous system (ANS), which controls the involuntary functions of the body: breathing, heartbeat, digestion.
+The main function of the vagus is to regulate the autonomic nervous system (ANS), which controls the body's involuntary functions: breathing, heartbeat, and digestion.
 The ANS has two branches:

-• Sympathetic : activates the state of arousal — “fight or flight.”
+• Sympathetic: activates the fight-or-flight state of arousal.

 A healthy balance between them is reflected in heart rate variability (HRV).
-In chronic stress, the sympathetic influence predominates, which reduces the body's ability to recover.
-Activation of the vagus — that is, the parasympathetic — helps to get out of a state of chronic tension.
+In chronic stress, sympathetic influence prevails, which reduces the body's ability to recover.
+Activation of the vagus - that is, parasympathetic activity - helps to get out of a state of chronic stress.

 Previously, the vagus nerve could only be stimulated surgically, by implanting a device into the body.
-Since 1997, the FDA has approved this approach for the treatment of epilepsy, and later depression.
-However, the method has a number of disadvantages: complications, pain, hoarseness, etc.
+Since 1997, the FDA has authorized this approach for the treatment of epilepsy and later depression.
+However, the method had a number of drawbacks: complications, pain, hoarseness, etc.

-A revolutionary solution — transcutaneous auricular vagal stimulation (taVNS)
+A revolutionary solution - transcutaneous auricular vagal nerve stimulation (aVNS, or taVNS)

-Today, there is an effective non-invasive alternative : electrical stimulation of the vagus nerve, which passes through the skin in the area of the outer ear.
-Studies have shown that the effect on this area triggers the same mechanisms as surgical stimulation:
+Today, there is an effective non-invasive alternative - electrical stimulation of the vagus branch, which passes through the skin in the outer ear area.
+Studies have shown that exposure to this area triggers the same mechanisms as surgical stimulation:

 How does taVNS work?

-The vagus directly affects the serotonergic and noradrenergic neurons of the brain - systems that play a key role in the regulation of emotions, attention, and memory.
-Stimulation of the vagus:
+Vagus directly affects the serotonergic and noradrenergic neurons in the brain, systems that play a key role in regulating emotions, attention, and memory.
+Vagus stimulation:

 • modulates the excitability of the cerebral cortex;

-This approach has shown effectiveness in the treatment of depression , anxiety disorders , and post-traumatic stress disorder (PTSD) .
-Patients report a reduction in the intensity of traumatic memories and overall psycho-emotional stress.
+This approach has been shown to be effective in the treatment of depression, anxiety disorders, and post-traumatic stress disorder (PTSD).
+Patients report a decrease in the intensity of traumatic memories and overall psycho-emotional stress.

 Additional benefits

-Vagus stimulation also affects physiological processes that are disrupted with age.
-In older people, parasympathetic tone decreases, which contributes to the development of:
+Vagus stimulation also affects physiological processes that are impaired with age.
+In the elderly, the parasympathetic tone decreases, which contributes to development:

 • cardiovascular diseases;